GitNach/GitNach.MathGame/README.md

 User Authentication: Add user login functionality to track individual progress.
 Difficulty Levels: Introduce different difficulty levels (easy, medium, hard) for each arithmetic operation.

-## Contributing
-Fork the repository.
-Create a new branch for your feature:

-git checkout -b feature-name
-Commit your changes:

-git commit -m 'Add some feature'
-Push to the branch:

-git push origin feature-name
-Open a pull request.